 Clam River Greenway

-Take a nature break and head to the northern part of the City of Cadillac by foot trail - the Clam River Greenway, a community clean-up project turned into a fantastic community asset for residents and visitors.
-The pathway will walk you along the banks of the Clam River on traditional paths, boardwalks and bridges, taking you past resident housing, Lincoln Elementary School, onto the CASA Soccer & Baseball Fields.
+Take a nature break and head to the northern part of the City of Cadillac by foot trail – the Clam River Greenway, a community clean-up project turned into a fantastic community asset for residents and visitors.
+The pathway will walk you along the banks of the Clam River on traditional paths, boardwalks and bridges, taking you past residential housing, Lincoln Elementary School, onto the CASA Soccer & Baseball Fields.

 This trail is a 1.6 mile paved greenway, featuring a wooden boardwalk, the sound garden, sun dial, kindermusic flowers, and bridges that open the Clam River to allow for great fishing and toad catching.
 The Greenway connects Lake Cadillac trails to the Cadillac Area Sports Association Soccer & Baseball fields, while meandering through quaint residential areas.

 Citizens in the City of Cadillac transformed the inaccessible and long neglected Clam River into a beautiful, walkable “green” and “blue” space.
 The Greenway features a two-mile, ten-foot wide paved trail, boardwalks, and natural areas that runs through the heart of the city.
 The trail connects a major outdoor sporting complex at the north end with the Keith McKellop Walkway around Lake Cadillac, which in turn connects with the White Pine (State Park) Trail heading south to Big Rapids and Grand Rapids.